SelfCareMap

 What Is Biofeedback?

 Think of it as a mirror for your internal state.
 Just as you might adjust your posture when you see yourself slouching in a mirror, biofeedback helps you adjust your breathing or relax your jaw when you see signs of tension on the screen.
+It transforms an abstract feeling of stress into a concrete data point that you can actively manipulate and improve.

 How Does Biofeedback Help with Stress?